Hiking from Here to WOW: Utah Canyon Country

 Within these pages are detailed descriptions for 59 hikes covering hundreds of miles.
 You’ll find trails that are easy and fun for the casual day hiker and demanding trips for the serious experienced outdoor fanatic.

 There is a great section on backcountry safety and hazards.
 And under Author’s Hike Recommendations you’ll find specific information on what hikes are appropriate for different abilities and recommended trips for those with children.
 Be sure to check out this section at the beginning of the book to get an idea of what would be an enjoyable trip for you.
-Now also available in Amazon’s Kindle Edition.

-Hiking Zion and Bryce Canyon National Parks
+Hiking Zion and Bryce Canyon National Parks: A Guide To Southwestern Utah’s Greatest Hikes (Regional Hiking Series)

 Erik Molvar and Tamara Martin